West Jersey and Seashore Railroad

-The West Jersey and Seashore Railroad (WJ&S) was a Pennsylvania Railroad subsidiary in the U.S. state of New Jersey with a connection to Philadelphia.
+The West Jersey and Seashore Railroad (WJ&S) was a railway company in the U.S. state of New Jersey with a connection to Philadelphia.
 It was formed through the merger of several smaller roads in May 1896.
 At the end of 1925 it operated 379 mi of road on 717 mi of track; that year it reported 166 million ton-miles of revenue freight and 332 million passenger-miles.
-The railroad became part of Pennsylvania-Reading Seashore Lines in 1933.
+The Pennsylvania Railroad leased the company in 1930; this lease was transferred to the Pennsylvania-Reading Seashore Lines in 1933.
+Its property was conveyed to Conrail in 1976.

 History

 On May 4, 1896, the Pennsylvania Railroad (PRR) consolidated all its railroads and several smaller properties in southern New Jersey into the West Jersey and Seashore Railroad (WJ&S).
 This included the West Jersey Railroad, the Alloway and Quinton Railroad, the Camden and Atlantic Railroad, the Chelsea Branch Railroad, and the Philadelphia, Marlton and Medford Railroad.
 The consolidation was originally scheduled to occur in March 1896.
 But at a meeting held on March 21, it was agreed that there was not enough time given for proxy votes to arrive from stockholders who were not local to New Jersey; the deadline for proxies was then extended to April 6, 1896.
 Representatives of each of the constituent lines met on May 2, 1896, and all agreed to the merger, to become effective as soon as paperwork could be filed in Trenton.

 The WJ&S, as a subsidiary of the PRR, had two lines coming from its Federal Street Terminal in Camden: